appacademy/prep-work/App-Academy-prep-work.md

 * [Learn to Program](http://pine.fm/LearnToProgram/)
  * ch1-ch10
  * Each chapter has a few exercises at the end.
+ * If you've read Beginning Ruby, you'll be well prepared for these.
 * Ruby Monk's [Ruby Primer](http://rubymonk.com/learning/books/1).
  * An interactive introduction to Ruby.
-Going over the same intro Ruby concepts through a few different resources will help solidify your knowledge.

 ## Need Help?

 The first place to start is Google; a huge part of being a good developer is learning how to find answers to things you don't know.
-Many of the best results come from [stackoverflow.com](http://stackoverflow.com).
+Many of the best results come from [Stackoverflow](http://stackoverflow.com).
 If you don't find what you need, start a thread there yourself!

 ### Common methods and classes